July 16 – August 1, 2015

-Presented by The Colorado Springs Conservatory and Central City Opera, the 18-day immersion program encompasses elite instruction by distinguished, world-renowned mentors and training as an provisional member of the Central City Opera.
+Presented by the Colorado Springs Conservatory and Central City Opera, the 17-day immersion program encompasses elite instruction by distinguished, world-renowned mentors, and training as a provisional member of Central City Opera.

 Invitation to Audition

-Interested high school students from across the country are invited to audition for CPAI in Colorado Springs on Saturday, November 8 at The Colorado Springs Conservatory; in Denver on Sunday, November 9, in New York City in mid-October and by submitting an audition video via YouTube.
-All applicants should complete and submit the online audition application.
+Interested high school students from across the country are invited to audition.
+All applicants must complete and submit the audition application prior to their audition.
 Where applicable, please attach a link to your YouTube video.
 Questions?
 Please contact email@example.com or 719-577-4556.
-Details to follow on this website.

 Elevate Your Art in the Rocky Mountains

-In “Behind the Curtain” sessions, expert mentors in each discipline will focus on the fundamentals of the performing arts, adhering to the highest pedagogical standards for which The Colorado Springs Conservatory has attained international recognition.
-In 2013, The Conservatory was designated a Royal Conservatory Founding School and Arts Schools Network Exemplary School.
+In “Behind the Curtain” sessions, expert mentors in each discipline will focus on the fundamentals of the performing arts, adhering to the highest pedagogical standards for which the Colorado Springs Conservatory has attained international recognition.

 - Private vocal coaching and group master classes

 - Repertoire studies and performances of standard, age-appropriate music